-Perhaps O’Dowd would do better to examine the notion of homeland itself.
-After all, it’s difficult to market Ireland as a well from which our people spring, the Mother Country of our broad diaspora, while at the same time we dispense Irish citizenship to all comers.
-Do we expect Irish Americans to value something that we no longer value ourselves, that something being the primal ancestral connection to a Mother Country.
+O’Dowd might do better to examine the notion of homeland itself.
+After all, it is difficult to market Ireland as a well from which our people spring, the Mother Country of our broad diaspora, while at the same time we dispense Irish citizenship to all comers.
+Do we expect Irish Americans to value something that we no longer value ourselves?
+That something being the primal ancestral connection to a Mother Country.
 And let’s not forget, that was the phrase used by Michael Collins when he wanted to justify the Irish claim to a sovereign territory.

 1. the country of one’s parents or ancestors; also : fatherland